 However, you could say your weakness is a certain type of tool or software, or an entire area of accounting that you haven’t worked particularly closely with recently.
 Maybe you studied it in school but haven’t had a chance to use it hands-on since then and you’d require some time to brush up.

-Sample answer: “Hmm..
-I guess when I look at my skillset as a whole, one weakness right now would be Java Programming.
+You: “When I look at my skill set as a whole, one weakness right now would be Java Programming.
 It’s just not something that I’ve been asked to do since school so I understand the fundamentals but I’m pretty rusty in terms of working hands-on with it.
-I was planning on brushing up in the next few months to broaden my skillset anyway though.
-I think it’d help me be more well-rounded and would filter down into other areas that I use more often.”
+I was planning on brushing up in the next few months to broaden my skill set, though.
+I think it’d help me be more well-rounded and would filter down into other areas that I use more often in my work.”

-This is a good answer as long as you’re not interviewing for a job where they expect you to start programming in Java every day from the beginning.
+This is a good answer as long as you’re not interviewing for a job where they expect you to start using this skill (Java programming) every day.

 Look at the job description and you’ll get a sense of this before the interview.